Emotional Support Animal, Service Animal, or a Pet?

 A Few Considerations

 Along with veterinary and grooming fees, Goldens can be costly to upkeep.
 Golden Retrievers are active large breed dogs and also need a good amount of food and toys.
 All the costs can add up over time.
 Are they worth it?
 Yes!
-There’s a millennium of proof that Golden Retrievers give more to humans than we could ever return.
+There’s a millennia of proof that Golden Retrievers give more to humans than we could ever return.

 See if you qualify for an emotional support Golden Retriever.